viniciosbarros/sensors-dashboard/README.md

-# Sensor Dashboard
+# Casita - Sensor Dashboard

+A modern sensor monitoring system with a daemon for continuous data collection and a web interface for visualization.
+Built for Raspberry Pi with SHT4x temperature/humidity sensor.

+## Architecture

+- **Sensor Daemon**: Runs continuously, reads sensor every 15 seconds, saves to PostgreSQL
-A Flask web application that displays real-time temperature and humidity data from an SHT4x sensor connected to a Raspberry Pi.
+- **Web Interface**: Flask app that displays data from database
+- **Progressive Web App**: Installable mobile app with real-time charts

 ## Features